mit-orcd/orcd-spack/README.md

 spack install --keep-stage openmpi@4.1.4%gcc@12.2.0
 ```

-> Note: keeping build stage files may affect future installation unexpectedly, so it is not recommended unless very ncecessary.
+> Keeping build stage files may affect future installation unexpectedly, so it is not recommended unless very necessary.

 When a building process fails, sometimes it is useful to clean cache, which unsets environment variables,
 ```